 (goal 2 ~) Find connection to a company

 (goal 3 ~) Distinguish strong and weak connections

 Epics play another important role in the system that constitutes SAFe.
 Specifically, epics, by their very definition, require financial approval from the portfolio stakeholders, even in the context of an approved value stream budget.
 The ability to even implement Lean-Agile budgeting—to fund the value streams directly and empower value stream stakeholders to allocate spend to the initiatives—is dependent on certain checks and balances in the system.
 One of these is that large-spend items still require visibility approval, even if the value stream budget can support them.
 Epics play a key role in that process as they consume significant amounts of resources and often represent changes in technical or business strategy.
 It behooves everyone—those empowering, and those empowered—to collaborate and approve such large-spend items.
 Refer to Budgets for further discussion.

 Program and Value Stream Epics

 The above discussion describes the most impactful kind of epic, portfolio epics.
 Many of these epics generate value stream epics and, correspondingly, program epics as well.
 In addition, many large initiatives (epics) arise at the local value stream or program level.
-While largely a local concern, their financial, people,and other resource impacts are large enough in scope to warrant a lightweight business case and discussion and financial approval from PPM.
+While largely a local concern, their financial, human, and other resource impacts are large enough in scope to warrant a lightweight business case and discussion and financial approval from PPM.
 That’s what makes an epic an epic.
 However, the splitting, implementation, and management practices for value stream and program epics is primarily a local concern.
 Methods for managing the epics at these levels are discussed in the article on Program and Value Stream Kanban systems.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.